 - piperonyl butoxide/pyrethrins (Stryker Insecticide Concentrate)-For surface treatment dilute 1 part Stryker with 19 parts water and apply at the rate of 1 to 2 gal per 1,000 sq ft.

 - pyrethrins/synergist (Py-75, Pyrocide 100, TurboCide Gold) as a contact spray per 1,000 sq ft and followed as a space spray per 1,000 cu ft.
 Rates vary; check label.

-- tetradecadien acetate (Cidetrak IMM) as a space spray.
-Do not exceed 200 grams ai per 7063 cu ft per year.
+- tetradecadienyl acetate (Cidetrak IMM)-Apply 1 dispenser per 14,124 to 42,376 cu ft.
+Apply maximum rate to heavily infested buildings.
+Do not exceed 200 grams of ai per 7,063 cu ft per year.

 - s-methoprene (Diacon IGR) may be used as a fogging concentrate.
 Methoprene does not kill adult insects, but rather prevents reproduction.